protonemedia/laravel-form-components/README.md

 ### Submit button

-The label defaults to *Submit* but you can use the slot to provide your own content.
+The label defaults to *Submit*, but you can use the slot to provide your own content.

 ```blade
 <x-form-submit>